 - Since 2006, the U.N.
-Security Council has passed six resolutions critical of Iran for its controversial nuclear program.
+Security Council passed six resolutions critical of Iran for its controversial nuclear program.
 Each resolution was designed to increase pressure on Tehran to suspend its uranium enrichment and ballistic missiles development programs, two of three critical steps in obtaining a nuclear weapons capability.

-- U.N. resolutions have also increasingly targeted the Islamic Revolutionary Guard Corps (IRGC), an elite branch of Iran’s military and an alleged driver of the country’s nuclear program.
+- U.N. resolutions also increasingly targeted the Islamic Revolutionary Guard Corps (IRGC), an elite branch of Iran’s military and an alleged driver of the country’s nuclear program.